 Section 106 Funding

 The Section 106 grants process has recently been reviewed and a new process has been adopted.
-The next application window is due to open at the end of June, and confirmation of these dates will be posted once known.
+There are two grants windows per year.

 - Broughton Astley

 - North Kilworth

 Complete aSection 106 grant application form.